Superamaja/nist-stm-tip-detector/README.md

 It was developed to serve as the foundation for future computer vision involved STM automation projects at NIST.

 The research poster for this project can be found [here].

+During development, working versions of the detection software is copied to the [ABD Navigator](https://github.com/usnistgov/ABDNavigator) repository for integration with the ABD Navigator software.